Inferno (Dante): Canto IV

+Second Circle (Lust)

+Canto V

-Second Circle (Lust)Canto VDante and Virgil leave Limbo and enter the Second Circle – the first of the circles of Incontinence – where the punishments of Hell proper begin.
+Dante and Virgil leave Limbo and enter the Second Circle – the first of the circles of Incontinence – where the punishments of Hell proper begin.
 It is described as "a part where no thing gleams".
 They find their way hindered by the serpentine Minos, who judges all of those condemned for active, deliberately willed sin to one of the lower circles.
 At this point in Inferno, every soul is required to confess all of their sins to Minos, after which Minos sentences each soul to its torment by wrapping his tail around himself a number of times corresponding to the circle of Hell to which the soul must go.
 The role of Minos here is a combination of his classical role as condemner and unjust judge of the underworld and the role of classical Rhadamanthus, interrogator and confessor of the underworld.
-This mandatory confession makes it so every soul verbalizes and sanctions their own ranking amongst the condemned since these confessions are the sole grounds for their placement in hell.
+This mandatory confession makes it so every soul verbalises and sanctions their own ranking amongst the condemned since these confessions are the sole grounds for their placement in hell.
 Dante is not forced to make this confession; instead, Virgil rebukes Minos, and he and Dante continue on.

 In the second circle of Hell are those overcome by lust.
 These "carnal malefactors" are condemned for allowing their appetites to sway their reason.
 These souls are buffeted back and forth by the terrible winds of a violent storm, without rest.
-This symbolizes the power of lust to blow needlessly and aimlessly: "as the lovers drifted into self-indulgence and were carried away by their passions, so now they drift for ever.
+This symbolises the power of lust to blow needlessly and aimlessly: "as the lovers drifted into self-indulgence and were carried away by their passions, so now they drift for ever.
 The bright, voluptuous sin is now seen as it is – a howling darkness of helpless discomfort."
-Since lust involves mutual indulgence and is not, therefore, completely self-centered, Dante deems it the least heinous of the sins and its punishment is the most benign within Hell proper.John Ciardi, Inferno, notes on Canto V, p.
-51 The "ruined slope" in this circle is thought to be a reference to the earthquake that occurred after the death of Christ.
+Since lust involves mutual indulgence and is not, therefore, completely self-centred, Dante deems it the least heinous of the sins and its punishment is the most benign within Hell proper.
+The "ruined slope" in this circle is thought to be a reference to the earthquake that occurred after the death of Christ.

 In this circle, Dante sees Semiramis, Dido, Cleopatra, Helen of Troy, Paris, Achilles, Tristan, and many others who were overcome by sexual love during their life.
 Due to the presence of so many rulers among the lustful, the fifth Canto of Inferno has been called the "canto of the queens".
 Dante comes across Francesca da Rimini, who married the deformed Giovanni Malatesta (also known as "Gianciotto") for political purposes but fell in love with his younger brother Paolo Malatesta; the two began to carry on an adulterous affair.
 Sometime between 1283 and 1286, Giovanni surprised them together in Francesca's bedroom and violently stabbed them both to death.
 Francesca explains: